haleemur/sql-style-guide/sql_style_guide.md

 # SQL Style Guide

+    "Elegance is not optional"
+          - Richard A. O'Keefe

 **goal**: Let's not make reading SQL harder than it already is.
 This means keeping lines short, and trading aggressively compact code for regularity and ease of modification.
 All code, even analysts' SQL is read more often than it is written.

 ## Line Length